tuffacton/org-app/README.md

 - A webmaster desperately attempts to boostrap a site using their limited web development eperience.
   - This usually results in a basic web page or Wordpress site that doesn't meet all the requirements that even the most basic of organizations have.
 - They pay an organization like Joomla to build them a comprehensive website.
-  - This can be very expensive and doens't allow a lot of creative control.
+  - This can be very expensive and doens't allow a lot of creative control since everything is ultimately controlled by the company, not the organization.

+Nowadays, with all the excellent open source frameworks available, it shouldn't be this hard to deploy your own organization website with complete control of all the content!